Anti-Semitism and Freedom of Expression in American Universities: Controversy and Consequences

 USA: Hearing on anti-Semitism at universities

-Representative Elise Stefanik asked the presidents whether the “call for genocide against the Jews” at their universities violated guidelines.
+Representative Elise Stefanik asked the presidents whether the “call for genocide once morest the Jews” at their universities violated guidelines.
 “That may be the case, depending on the context,” responded Harvard President Claudine Gay.
 The other presidents made similar statements.
 The argument is that universities are committed to free expression, including views that are offensive, insulting and hateful.

-University director quits after harsh criticism
+University director quits following harsh criticism

 The first consequences came at the weekend: Magill resigned from her position.
 The move was preceded by strong criticism from politicians and major donors: an important donor to the University of Pennsylvania withdrew a donation of around 100 million US dollars (around 93 million euros) and demanded his resignation.
 Pennsylvania Gov. Josh Shapiro called Magill’s comments unacceptable and shameful.